liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. the time for talking has passed
 1. that sounds tight
 1. I’m gonna get going
-1. I’ve never thought about anything like this could happen in america
 1. chief prosecuting officer
 1. Nashville
-1. it's maybe the fist grade or kindergarten level
 1. thank you everyone for having me in the team
 1. I'm really excited to be part of the team
 1. mass murder